shubhamjawkar1/pdfReader/README.md

 # Overview

-A Spring Boot application for reading and extracting text from PDF files using Apache PDFBox.
+A Spring Boot application for reading and extracting text from PDF files.

 # Technologies